McCotter36/simple-js-app/README.md

 Full Stack Development: Project One

 ## Description
-A simple Pokemon app written primarily in vanila JavaScript with some JQuery.
+A simple Pokemon app written primarily in vanilla JavaScript with some JQuery.
 It uses the API from:

 `https://pokeapi.co/api/v2/pokemon/?limit=500`